shan97-s/Car-Node-Module/README.md

 ## Homework: Modules

+DO NOT ALTER THE TEST FILE.
+Continue coding in the Car.js file until all tests pass.
+Index.js not included.

 - Make a module (`Car.js`) that defines a `Car` class.
 - This class will have both properties and methods (functions)
 - It will be exported as a module.